Resilience in Tempe, AZ

 - Ensure that the concepts live past the tenure of individuals.

-The workshop will be hosted in partnership with the ASU Global Institute of Sustainability, and will seek to identify shared initiatives and common performance metrics for city departments to better implement resilience strategies and to foster a productive relationship with the Sustainability Commission.
+The workshop was hosted in partnership with the ASU Global Institute of Sustainability, and will seek to identify shared initiatives and common performance metrics for city departments to better implement resilience strategies and to foster a productive relationship with the Sustainability Commission.
 Department leadership throughout the city will be challenged to identify ways that their programs align with the recently adopted strategic performance program initiated by the city manager and adopted by City Council.
 The city has also joined the Compact of Mayors, committing to benchmark and reduce local greenhouse gas emissions.

 Threats and Hazards